returntocorp/preflight-extension/CONTRIBUTING.md

 For both dev server and a built extension, you can load the extension out of the `build/` folder.
 In Firefox, point to the `manifest.json` in the build folder; in Chrome and Edge, point to the build folder itself.
 After rebuilding or hot-reloading, you might have to reload the page or reload the extension.

+## Local testing
+Make sure to login to Chrome browser with a non-r2c login.
+Then, load the extension by finding the `build` directory from step 2 above.

 ## Publish to Chrome Web Store

 To publish to the Chrome Web Store, tag a new release off of `master`.
 Releases must be chronologically increasing and follow the [semver](https://semver.org/) format.